plutext/docx4j/README.txt

 [1778] Read docx4j.properties for page size & margins
 [1779] Fix for getAllAppenders issues (slf4j)
-[1784] XmlSignature part, which uses JAXB representation of xmldsig-core, contained in separate project
+[1784] XmlSignature part, which uses JAXB representation of xmldsig-core, contained in separate project 33b2ab1 - Support reading a password protected docx (which is a compound file) 4a6604a - Add Eclipse project configuration
+887b5ac - Introduce abstract class JaxbXmlPartXPathAware, which MDP, header/footer etc extend 1b75487 - XmlPart: Use a document builder, even if Xerces (Apache's or Sun's) is not available e1b616e - Create VbaDataPart and VbaProjectBinaryPart 54f2fad - AltChunk handling improvements

 Version 2.7.1